adnan-armouti/AOD_Net_on_Edge/README.md

 ## Pre-requisite Hardware and Software

 This section is pertinent to those who wish to run this code as developed.
-All following instructions are with respect to the hardware used by the authors.
+All following instructions are with respect to the hardware used by the author.

 Prior to running the code, please ensure the following: